intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

   others is necessary.
 And understanding the situation beyond technology will be needed.

 * Continuous improvement.
-As argued by Vesna Manojlovic, it is important that the IETF (among others) sets itself on a continuous improvement cycle.
+It is important that the IETF (among others) sets itself on a continuous improvement cycle.
 No single improvement will change the overall situation sufficiently, but over a longer period of time, even smaller changes every year will result in larger improvements.

 * Finding the right targets for improvements in the Internet.
 These should perhaps not be solely defined by larger speeds or bigger